CheapAsChimps/Maybe-Harmful-URLs/README.md

 # Maybe-Harmful-URLs

+NO LONGER BEING UPDATED AS OF 30 JAN 2025!!

 These are a collection of links that could potentially lead to browser pop-ups or phishing websites.

 Updated regularly with dead links removed.